 Regardless of your choice of thermostat, it is important to maintain this essential component of your climate control system.
 Thermostats control when your heating and cooling system turns on and off, how long it runs, and the subsequent temperature of your family’s living space.
 They control how much energy your system uses and, consequently, how much money you spend on your home’s climate control.
-If your thermostat is installed improperly or calibrated incorrectly, it will not measure your home’s temperature correctly which can result in sporadic, inappropriate activation of your heating and cooling systems.
-Consequently, this will decrease your systems energy efficiency and create an unpleasant environment for your friends and family.

 Smart thermostats usually come in two varieties.
 The type that learn automatically from your behavior and adjust themselves accordingly (and therefore do not even need you to program them), and the type that offer internet connectivity for remote management and programming.
 The best models fall into both groups, however.